Trail Project

 • Leaf Blowing

-• Construct/restore trail drainage features that decrease erosion and increase sheet flow
+• Construct/restore trail drainage features that decrease erosion by getting the water off the trail

 • Speciality feature maintenance